Kidney Transplant

 • Living-donor kidney transplant (ABO Compatible & ABO Incompatible)

-Patients who are not candidates for kidney transplantation or who have to wait for a Donor can usually be treated with either hemodialysis or peritoneal dialysis.
+Patients who are not candidates for kidney transplantation or are waiting for a donor can be treated with hemodialysis or peritoneal dialysis.

 Who is Eligible for Kidney Transplant?

-• The individual should not have any serious underlying medical conditions like cancer, advanced heart disease, liver disease, uncontrolled mental illness, etc.
+• No serious underlying medical conditions such as cancer, advanced heart or liver disease, or uncontrolled mental illness.

-• The donor should be healthy and also typically blood relative in family or brain dead cadavaric donor.
+• Donor should be healthy and non-diabetic, usually a blood relative or brain-dead cadaveric donor.

-After your successful kidney transplant, compared to being on dialysis it will important to have a healthy well balanced diet to help protect your new kidney
+After a successful kidney transplant, maintaining a healthy, balanced diet is crucial to protect your new kidney.

 • Follow food safety guidelines